kxk302/MACS2/README.txt

 8. For each chromosome, summarize the intersect files by dividing the sum of the length of the intersect intervals by the sum of the length of the peak intervals, by running the following command:

-   ./scripts/summarize_intersect.sh <PeaksFolder> <EXTSIZE>
+   ./scripts/summarize_intersect.sh <PeaksFolder>

    <PeaksFolder> parameter value is "./output".
 This shell scripts calls ./scripts/summarize_intersect.py for
-   each folder.
+   each folder and each <EXTSIZE>.
 For each chromosome, it divides the sum of peaks/non-B DNA intersect lengths by the sum of the peaks lengths, and writes them to a "peaks_summary.txt" file in the same folder.
 The last line of the txt file calculates the harmonic mean of the intersect ratios for all chromosomes.

 9. Aggregate intersect summaries by running the following command: